 $this->msg = JText::_('BREEDS_LIST');

-When a request is made in joomla, it ends up displaying html code in browser.
-Thats why the purpose of developing acomponent is to display the information on the browser which we want our users to see and the component can contain a single to dozens of pages or views.
+When a request is made in Joomla, it ends up displaying html code in browser.
+That’s why the purpose of developing a component is to display the information on the browser that we want our users to see and the component can contain a single page or dozens of pages or views.
 Joomla handles views along with controllers, in the following way.

 $view = JFactory::getApplication()->input->getCmd(‘view’, ‘breeds’);